Congratulations! You’ve got a new Broadstripes project and you want to bring in your list to start organizing.

 - Custom contact types

-These customizations can be performed in any order, and you don’t need to perform all of them.
+These customizations can be set up in any order, and you don’t need to use all of them.
 You’ll just need to customize the app for the fields for which you have data to upload.

 Once all the necessary customizations are made, you’re ready to upload your spreadsheet.